strimzi/strimzi.github.io/_posts/2020-03-06-introducing-mirrormaker2.md

         checkpoints.topic.replication.factor: 1
 ```

+You can see the full `spec` options in the [KafkaMirrorMaker2 schema reference](https://strimzi.io/docs/master/#type-KafkaMirrorMaker2-reference).

 If, at this point, you're wondering what happens if you're using the old version of MirrorMaker.
 It's still supported, but you will need to updated to the format supported by MirrorMaker 2.0.